foundryvtt/crucible/docs/Combat.md

 | Escape Restraint  | You may attempt to escape restraint, engaging in a contest of Strength or Dexterity against the Strength of your captor or the difficulty of your bonds. |

 #### Reactions

+You may take at most one Reaction per Round (unless otherwise specified).
+Each possible Reaction incorporates an activation clause which specifies the conditions which must be met in order for the reaction to be taken.
+Some examples of reactions are listed in the table below.

 | Action                | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |